 - You can make these into thinner banana bars by using a larger 12×18″ baking sheet.

-How to Store Banana Brownies
+How to Make Banana Bread Brownies

 Once the brownies have cooled, store them in a covered container at room temperature.
 They will stay fresh for up to 3 days.